 Cute Beagle eating grass by a tree.

 Why Do Dogs Eat Grass?
-There May be a Good Reason!
+There May be Some Good Reasons!

 Veterinarians say that one of the most frequent questions they are asked is “Why does my dog eat grass?”
 Apparently, it a common dog behavior.
 A lot of pet owners worry that something is wrong when this happens, or that their dog is sick and needs to empty his stomach.
 But that is really more of a myth than truth.